Call-for-Code-for-Racial-Justice/Legit-Info/docs/FOB.md

 ## File Storage

 The files can be stored on a local or shared file system.
+All items are stored in a single directory.
 Set the environment variable FOB_STORAGE to the directory you want to store files in.
 It is recommended that this be outside your GIT application root directory to avoid git issues.

 ```console
 export FOB_STORAGE="/home/yourname/Develop/fob-storage"